digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Onboarding the Kubernetes Instance for Management via Azure Arc

-1. On your virtual machine, From a command prompt, navigate to the 'AKSEdgeTools' directory and run 'AksEdgePrompt'.
+1. On your virtual machine, From a command prompt, navigate to the `AKSEdgeTools` directory and run `AksEdgePrompt`.
-1. Run 'notepad aide-userconfig.json' and provide the following information:
+1. Run `notepad aide-userconfig.json` and provide the following information:

 | Attribute | Description |
 |:---------------:|:-----------------------------:|